CLI Reference

 tumult discover

-# Show details for a specific plugin
+# Show details for a specific plugin (script or native)

 tumult discover --plugin tumult-kafka